exercism/go/exercises/pig-latin/README.md

 See <http://en.wikipedia.org/wiki/Pig_latin> for more details.

+## Coding the solution

+Look for a stub file having the name pig_latin.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.